Advanced product quality planning: Main content of APQP

 APQP serves as a guide in the development process and also a standard way to share results between suppliers and automotive companies.
 APQP specifies three phases: Development, Industrialization, and Product Launch.
 Through these phases, 23 main topics will be monitored.
 These topics must be completed before the production is started.
 They include the following aspects: design robustness, design testing, and specification compliance, production process design, quality inspection standards, process capability, production capacity, product packaging, product testing, and operator training plan.
+These activities are sometimes carried out by third-party inspection and quality control companies such as SGS, Bureau Veritas, or QCADvisor, which provide on-site inspections, audits, and testing services to support APQP compliance.